Leberwurscht/HHGmax/doc/source/tutorial/compilation.rst

 MATLAB under Windows
 --------------------

 If you use MATLAB under Windows, it should be sufficient to copy the program directory to your disk.
-In order for the C++ implementation of the Lewenstein model to run, you may need the DLL file vcomp90.dll.
-For the case that your system does not provide this file, the program directory contains a 32-bit and a 64-bit version of it (``vcomp90_x86-32.dll`` and ``vcomp90_x64-64.dll``) that you can rename to ``vcomp90.dll``.
-Alternatively, you can obtain this file from the Microsoft Visual C++ Redistributable Package.

 The program comes with precompiled 32-bit and 64-bit executables for the C++ implementation of the Lewenstein model, so usually you don't need to compile anything.

+The C++ implementation of the Lewenstein model may need some additional DLL files to run, they come in the ``dll32`` and ``dll64`` directories and are copied automatically to the main program folder when the :ref:`dipole_response` module is called.

-If you make changes to the C++ part of the code, however, you will need to recompile.
-This works from within MATLAB, but you will need Microsoft Visual Studio C++ installed unfortunately, the free Express version of the compiler does not produce multi-processor capable executables.
+If you make changes to the C++ part of the code, you will need to recompile.
+This works from within MATLAB, but you will need Microsoft Visual Studio C++ installed unfortunately; the free Express version of the compiler does not produce multi-processor capable executables.
 To compile the Lewenstein implementation, open MATLAB, change your working directory to the program directory, and run